Exciting news! We’re running a brand new series on Great Women of the Bible and the lessons they can teach us as we study their stories.

 All of the posts will be published right here on Equipping Godly Women, and I will continually come back and update this page with links to each post as they publish, so you can find them all easily–all in one place.

 Why We Should Study the Great Women of the Bible

 Before we even begin, however, I guess I should start by answering the question “Why Should We Study the Great Women of the Bible?”

-And yet, when we learn to study the Bible for ourselves, we quickly see that while the women in the Bible did live in a very different time and culture than our own, they still have so much to teach us about what it means to be a woman of faith today.
+And yet, when we learn to study the Bible for ourselves, we see that while the women of the Bible did live in a very different time and culture than our own, they still have so much to teach us about what it means to be a woman of faith today.

 - We can learn from and be inspired by their positive example